p@rsons_world of Cosmic Events ...

 along with a brief explanation written by a professional astronomer.

-• Heavens-Above – Chris Peat's excellent website runs dynamic web pages which generate visibility predictions for
+• Heavens-Above – Chris Peat's excellent website runs dynamic web pages which generate visibility

-visible satellites and Iridium flares and a wide range of related astronomical information for any location on the Earth.
+predictions for satellites and Iridium flares and a wide range of related astronomical information for

 • History of Astronomy [and Science] website by Wolfgang R. Dick.
 Useful library of links.